 Metals Fabrication & Welding Technology

-Graduates of the Metals Fabrication and Welding Technology program are prepared to work in businesses and industries that design, build and install products that have been fabricated from sheet, plate and structural metals.
-Areas of employment include:
+Graduates of the Metals Fabrication and Welding Technology program are prepared to work in businesses and industries that design, build and install products that have been fabricated from sheet, plate

 - H.V.A.C.
 Sheetmetal Duct Systems Fabrication and Installation